godotengine/godot-docs/classes/class_@gdscript.rst

 Define a new group for the following exported properties.
 This helps to organize properties in the Inspector dock.
 Groups can be added with an optional ``prefix``, which would make group to only consider properties that have this prefix.
 The grouping will break on the first property that doesn't have a prefix.
 The prefix is also removed from the property's name in the Inspector dock.

 If no ``prefix`` is provided, the every following property is added to the group.
 The group ends when then next group or category is defined.
-You can also force end a group by using this annotation with empty strings for paramters, ``@export_group("", "")``.
+You can also force end a group by using this annotation with empty strings for parameters, ``@export_group("", "")``.

 Groups cannot be nested, use :ref:`@export_subgroup<class_@GDScript_annotation_@export_subgroup>` to add subgroups to your groups.